laravel/docs/upgrade.md

 #### Estimated Upgrade Time: 2-3 Hours

 > {note} We attempt to document every possible breaking change.
-Since some of these breaking changes are in obscure parts of the framework so only a portion of these changes may actually affect your application.
+Since some of these breaking changes are in obscure parts of the framework only a portion of these changes may actually affect your application.

 ### PHP & HHVM